Googulator/TeslaCrack/README.rst

    into ``tesla_extensions`` string-list.

    ..
 Note::
-        The extensions '.xxx', '.micro' and '.ttt' have been reported for a new variant of TeslaCrypt (3.0), and this tool cannot decrypt them, anyway.
+        The extensions '.xxx', '.micro', '.mp3' and '.ttt' have been reported for new variants of TeslaCrypt (3.0 and 4.0), and this tool cannot decrypt them, anyway.

 3. Enter this command in your working folder to process your crypted file